LiaoChinTe/netsquid-simulation/MBQC_Qline/README.md

  - TEE    : Trusted Execution Environment.
 Has only classical communication with other parties.
 Has multiple channel connections with other parties.

 ## How to use
+1. Configure protocol parameters (or use default) in *MBQC_Qline/MBQC_run.py*.
+2. Set up the output and how to present it in *script/mbqc_main.py*.
+3. run *python script/mbqc_main.py* to launch the simulation and show the output.

 ## Status
 - 02/08/2022 Completed and validated in the first test.